17 realistic ways to save money

 I am not paying 10 quids a month to listen to music.
-The 4 seconds of AD before you can skip on you tube are not so annoying.
+The 4 seconds of AD before you can skip on You Tube are not so annoying.

 Ask a friend to share Netflix with you to split the cost.

 Pinterest is full of free printable workouts.
 Everyone knows that paying for the gym will not make sure you are actually attending those classes.
-My boyfriend bought for us a second hand but pristine complete home gym machine for only 75 pounds and we live in one bedroom flat.
-If you sharing a flat and you don't have the space just buy a cheap matt, a resistance rubber band and a couple of dumbbells from Decathlon or Core Balance.
+My boyfriend bought for us a second hand but pristine complete home gym machine for only 75£ and we live in one bedroom flat.
+If you share a flat and you don't have the space just buy a yoga matt, a resistance rubber band and a couple of dumbbells from Decathlon or Core Balance.
 If I can, you can too.

 -Avoid apple pay and limit the use of your contact less card

-The best method to check your expenses is to set a budget to spend for the month and divide it per weeks.
+The best method to check your expenses is to set a budget to spend for the month and divide it per week.
 Then withdraw only a set amount of cash per week and stick to it.

 Using cash can be annoying but it makes real and tangible the act of paying itself.